 ASM manages resource on Microsoft System Center Virtual Machine Manager through Windows Remote Management (WinRM).
 Windows RM must be enabled on the SCVMM server and on Active Directory and DNS servers used in SCVMM/HyperV deployments.
 ASM deployments support Active Directory and DNS servers which exist on the same machine.
 If Active Directory and DNS servers exist on separate machines, some manual tear down may be required to remove host entries from the DNS server.
 ASM requires Windows RM to utilize default port and basic authentication.
-To enable these settings, on the SCVMM server and on the Active Directory and DNS server used in Hyper-V deployments, open a Windows PowerShell interface with administrator permissions and run the following commands:
+To enable these settings, on the SCVMM server and on the Active Directory and DNS servers and DNS servers and on the Active Directory and DNS server used in Hyper-V deployments, open a Windows PowerShell interface with administrator permissions and run the following commands: